nttgin/BGPalerter/docs/configuration.md

 >    description: an example
 >    ignoreMorespecifics: false
 > ```
-> If in config.yml monitorNewPrefix is enabled you will receive alerts every time a more specific prefix (e.g. 50.82.4.0/24) is announced by AS58302.
+> If in config.yml monitorNewPrefix is enabled you will receive alerts every time a more specific prefix (e.g., 50.82.4.0/24) is announced by AS58302.

 Example of alert: